VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part2.md

 ___

 + **<u>End of Days</u>:**
-4 clones will appear outside the arena with 2 clones on the West side and 2 clones on the East side.
-Each clone will face a different row and the two first rows cannot have clones on the same side.
+6 clones will appear outside the arena with 3 clones on the West side and 3 clones on the East side.
+Each clone will face a row and the two first rows cannot have clones on the same side.
 The West clones will fire first then will the East clones.
 Their attack is a line AoE, as wide as a row, dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Damage Down</span>.

-  Clones can also appear on cardinal and tether to the closest player.
+  4 clones can also appear on cardinal and tether to the closest player.
 They can be drag along the edge and after 5 seconds, the player is <span class='debuff'>Bind</span> and the clones use **End of Days**, dealing <span class='magic'>magical damage</span>.

 ___